 Your board gives a visual impression of a non-produced collection or any project that is yet to come.
 You are selling a vision.
 Many mistakes are made when the mood board creator believes this is a pretty presentation of color and materials to show off their creativity.

 Instead, think of how you can solve your clients’ issues; what do they need to see on the board?
 What challenges are you answering to?
 And in the first place, did you understand the briefing and connect with their concerns?”- Gudy Herder

-This is also a great method to answer to the fact that not everybody has the ability to visualize a project before it is done.
+This is also an excellent method to answer the fact that not everybody has the ability to visualize a project before it is done.

 2D or 3D visualizations are great though the haptic part missing.
-It can be interesting to include a plan or map on your mood board which has extra information on the scale, etc.
+It can be interesting to include a plan or map on your mood board with extra information on the scale, etc.

 3// Translate your clients’ issues

 Once you have a clear perception of point 2. , think about the solution you can offer.
 And only then, and not before, translate these solutions in images, textures, colors, and text.